vulcanize/vulcanizedb/documentation/custom-transformers.md

         - don't leave gaps
         - transformers with identical migrations/migration paths should share the same rank
 - Note: If any of the imported transformers need additional config variables those need to be included as well
+- Note: If the storage transformers are processing storage diffs from geth, we need to configure the websocket endpoint `client.wsPath` for them

 This information is used to write and build a Go plugin which exports the configured transformers.
 These transformers are loaded onto their specified watchers and executed.